What do you mean, Excel doesn’t have a Between function?

 Now we have the custom function, we can use this on multiple ranges and get a result back.
 However, there is an issue.

-for the values in row 3, where the value should be Yes
+As shown above, the custom function now returns No for the values in row 3, where the value should be Yes.

-To ensure we get the correct results when include a range of cells more than one row, we can use the BYROW
+To ensure we get the correct results when include a range of cells more than one row, we can use the BYROW function to evaluate each row individually.

-Using this function, we can amend the LAMBDA function to create an array of data using the HSTACK
+Using this function, we can amend the LAMBDA function to create an array of data using the HSTACK function and loop through each row within the array.

-that works across multiple rows, we can adapt it further to reduce the size of the custom function and refer to the complete range to check into one input parameter
+Now we have a LAMBDA that works across multiple rows, we can adapt it further to reduce the size of the custom function and refer to the complete range to check into one input parameter

-function will be shorter and work across multiple rows by using just one input variable.
+The final function that will be named as our BETWEEN function will be shorter and work across multiple rows by using just one input variable.

 =LAMBDA(Values, IF( INDEX(Values,,1)=BYROW( Values, LAMBDA(x, MEDIAN((x))) ), “Yes”, “No” ) )